jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/03-upgrading-a-liferay-mvc-portlet.markdown

 -   WAB startup
 -   Availability to users

-You've upgraded and deployed your Liferay MVC Portlet on your @product-ver@ instance.
+You've upgraded and deployed your Liferay MVC Portlet on your the new DXP version instance.
 Have fun showing off your upgraded portlet!